un-vector-tile-toolkit/produce-320/README.md

 # produce-320
 A quick vector tile production from planet.osm.pbf.
 This tool is designed to produce global vector tiles around within 5 days.
+The actual record was 80 hours as in the [FOSS4G 2019 paper](https://github.com/un-vector-tile-toolkit/bucharest-paper-drafts).

 # install
 You need the latest versions of osmium-tool and Tippecanoe installed in your system.
 After that, you need to install the tool as below.